Clearance certificates for wood-destroying insects are commonly required for property transfers in the coastal provinces of South Africa.

 What pests are involved.

 Only wood-destroying pests of economic significance are at issue.
 These can be divided into two broad groups, namely wood-destroying insects and wood-destroying fungi.
-Most property sales agreements require that only wood-destroying insects are reported and eradicated.
+Most property sales agreements in KwaZulu Natal require that only wood-destroying insects are reported and eradicated.

 Ultimately, this means that we inspect for wood-destroying insects that have the potential to cause significant damage to dry seasoned timber.
 These insects fall into three broad categories – subterranean termites, drywood termites and beetles.